October 13, 2025

 People who think in structured, hierarchical formats and don't need flexible visual layouts.

-10. Conceptboard - Best for Visual Feedback & Iteration
+10. Conceptboard: Best for Visual Feedback and Iteration

 Conceptboard focuses on one thing: making feedback and iteration smooth as butter.
 Think collaborative whiteboard built specifically for design feedback loops.